raspiblitz/raspiblitz/FAQ.md

 For example if you want to make a build from the 'dev' branch you execute the following command:

-`wget --no-cache https://raw.githubusercontent.com/rootzoll/raspiblitz/dev/build_sdcard.sh && sudo bash build_sdcard.sh false rootzoll dev lcd true true`
+`wget --no-cache https://raw.githubusercontent.com/rootzoll/raspiblitz/dev/build_sdcard.sh && sudo bash build_sdcard.sh false false rootzoll dev lcd true true`

 ## How can I build an SD card from my forked GitHub Repo?